adahooniłigii, 1956-11-01, pages 1-3

 ’Áádóó ’índa Trade Union wolyéego naanish yee dah deiíkáahii ’áłdó’ kodóó t’áá hwé’éstsi’go ’át’é ní.

-“And then what’s called Trade Union ongoing work also from that moment just were pounded/beaten/broken repeatedly” said this.
+“And then what’s called Trade Union ongoing work also from that moment just were pounded/beaten/broken” said this.

 ’Éí díí nagháí tsékooh hatsohjí Glen Cayon Dam hoolyéego dá’deeltł’inígíí Naabeehó dine’é naanish t’áá bá hólǫ́ǫ dooleeł dishníigo bee hół nídahashnih ní.